ministryofpromise/tlp/README.md

         $ pip install -U textblob

-*PLEASE NOTE:* Regardless of whether TextBlob is automatically or manually installed, you'll need to download and install the rest of the nltk corpora by running the following command:
+*PLEASE NOTE:* Regardless of whether TextBlob is automatically or manually installed, you'll need to download and install the rest of the nltk corpora by running the following commands:

         $ python -m textblob.download_corpora
+        $ python -m nltk.downloader stopwords

 ### numpy
 Note that most numpy installs require compilation, so you will probably have to install this as a standalone by running: